FAQs

 • After a confirmed backflow incident

 Backflow assemblies must be tested by a tester certified by the Oregon Health Authority to perform backflow tests.
 Here is a link to our Backflow page where you will find a list of the testers approved to file test results electronically for Rockwood Water and who are certified by the Oregon Health Authority (bottom of the Backflow page).
 Please provide your location code to your tester.
 Your location code can be found on the Test Required Notice you received from Rockwood Water.
-You can also obtain your location code by contacting Chris Kipp at 503-674-4510 or ckipp@rwpud.org.
+You can also obtain your location code by contacting the Backflow Department at 503-674-4510 or backlow@rwpud.org.

 How much does a backflow test cost?